 How can I prepare?

-To ensure that our transfer students are ready to hit the ground running and succeed at UC Davis, we require specific academic preparation.
 First, applicants must meet coursework and GPA requirements for admission to the University of California.
 Depending upon your intended major, you may need to fulfill additional UC Davis major-specific requirements as well.
 Take a look at some of the resources we provide to help you set your goals and stay on track.